-In April 2015, the Pensions Regulator (tPR) published Code of Practice No. 14 Governance and Administration of Public Sector Pension Schemes (the 'Code').
+In March 2024, the Pensions Regulator (tPR) published its new General Code (the 'Code').
 Although not a statement of the Law itself, the Code must be taken into account by a Court or Tribunal when determining whether any pensions related legal requirements have been met.

+A breach of the law is "an act of breaking or failing to observe a law, agreement, or code of conduct".
 Breaches can occur in relation to a wide variety of tasks normally associated with the administrative functions of a pension scheme such as record keeping, internal controls, calculating benefits and for funded Pension Schemes, making investment or investment-related decisions.